dasch-swiss/dsp-tools/docs/dsp-tools-create.md

 A node of the Taxonomy may have the following elements:

 - _name_: Name of the node.
-This should be unique withing the given list.
+This should be unique within the given list.
 The name-element is optional but highly recommended.
 - _labels_: Language dependent labels in the form `{ "<lang>": "<label>", ... }`.
 The labels element is mandatory.
 It needs to specify at least one language.